Rate-Splitting with Hybrid Messages: DoF Analysis of the Two-User MIMO Broadcast Channel with Imperfect CSIT: Main Results and Discussion

 \end{theorem} \begin{IEEEproof} The achievability proof is presented in Section-IV.
 Subsequently, the converse proof is given in Section-V. \end{IEEEproof}

 \begin{remark}[What Do Hybrid Messages Change?]
-The DoF region characterizes the interplay of private messages, common message, antenna configurations, and CSIT qualities, under limited signal space and shared spatial domain.
-As such, it can be seen that strictly positive corner points of the DoF region mostly captures the feature of hybrid private and common messages under imperfect CSIT.
-Interestingly, multiple strictly positive corner points can exist if some conditions hold.
-Furthermore, it can be seen from our proposed hybrid-message aware rate-splitting scheme that to achieve the strictly positive corner point of the DoF region, there is no need in splitting the private messages into private and common parts, as we will see later on. \end{remark}
+This work, undoubtedly, the main differences from the DoF region of the two-user MIMO BC with unicast messages \cite{hao2017achievable} and the DoF region of the $K$-user MISO BC with unicast messages \cite{PiovanoCL} are DoF region and corner points, where the proposed DoF region is 3-dimensional and a large parts of corner points are new.
+In particular, the proposed DoF region characterizes the interplay of unicast messages, multicast message, antenna configurations, and CSIT qualities, under limited signal space and shared spatial domain.
+The emerging strictly positive corner points of the DoF region capture the hybrid unicast and multicast messages under imperfect CSIT.
+Several strictly positive corner points exist only if some conditions hold.
+Furthermore, it can be seen from our proposed scheme that to achieve the strictly positive corner point of the DoF region, there is no need in splitting the unicast messages into private and common parts, as this point we will see later on. \end{remark}